What Were the Early Duties and Dress of Elders/Pastors?

 Conclusion

 Hence, the Bible and early writings show that the original Church taught that its leaders were to lead the flock, dress normally, be married, and support true Christianity.
-And that is what Jesus, Himself, did.
+And that (other than marrying while on earth) is what Jesus, Himself, did.

-Sadly, Rome and those that followed Rome's lead have changed the leaders into those dress strangely, are celibate, perform unusual sacramental rituals, and who support the use of the military to kill at the will and sufferance of the priest.
+Sadly, Rome and those that followed Rome's lead have changed to have leaders that dress strangely, are sometimes celibate, perform unusual sacramental rituals, and who support the use of the military to kill at the will and sufferance of the priest.
 And these seem to be practices that non-Christians held.
+And may have come from Mithraism (please see Do You Practice Mithraism?).

 Which do you think is consistent with apostolic Christianity?
-Which do you support?
+Which should you support?

 Back to Early Christianity page